purpleclay/gitz/docs/git/log.md

 ## View a snapshot of the log

-The `git.WithRefRange` option provides a start and end point for retrieving a snapshot of the log history between two points in time.
+The `WithRefRange` option provides a start and end point for retrieving a snapshot of the log history between two points in time.
 A reference can be a `Commit Hash`, `Branch Name`, or `Tag`.
 Output from this option will be a shorter, fine-tuned log.

 ```{ .go .select linenums="1" }
 package main